enzet/Chronicle/README.md

   - If the task is recurring (e.g., contains `!every_day`), it will automatically schedule the next occurrence on the appropriate date.

-- `:ChronicleStart` or <kbd>Space</kbd> <kbd>s</kbd>
-  - Changes the event start time to the current time.

 - `:ChroniclePause` or <kbd>Space</kbd> <kbd>p</kbd>
   - Marks the current task as done and creates a new identical task.

-These commands are available after sourcing the script in NeoVim:
+These commands are available after sourcing the script in Neovim:

 ```vim
 :source <path to Chronicle>/scripts/chronicle.lua